Re-Animator: The Director’s Cut of the Original Comic Book Adaptation

 In July 2017, Arrow Video released a deluxe two-disc Blu-Ray restoration package of the 1985 cult classic Re-Animator, which, among its many nifty extras, includes a nice nice nice color reprint of all three issues of the 1991 Malibu Graphics comics adaptation written by yours truly and drawn by my frequent partner-in-crime Christopher Jones (Doctor Who, Young Justice, Batman Strikes!).
 NOTE: Inks for Issue Three are by Terry Pallot.

-Limited to 10,000 copies, the Blu-Ray quickly sold out, but seeing the comics adaptation released again got me thinking that it might be fun to share some behind-the-scene tales about the original comic as well as some NEVER-BEFORE-SEEN pages that do not appear in the Malibu Graphics or Arrow Video comics.
+Limited to 10,000 copies, the Blu-Ray quickly sold out, but seeing the comics adaptation released again got me thinking that it might be fun to share some behind-the-scene tales about the original comic.

-As for those behind-the-scenes tales, let me set the WABAC Machine to…
+Well, then, let me start by setting the WABAC Machine to…

 When I heard through the comic book grapevine that Malibu Graphics had acquired the comic book rights to Planet of the Apes, I wasted no time calling Creative Director Tom Mason to ask if I could throw my hat in the ring as writer.